 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain.
 No consistent policy regarding the breadth of claims allowed in biotechnology and pharmaceutical patents has emerged to date in the United States or in many foreign jurisdictions.
 In addition, the determination of patent rights with respect to pharmaceutical compounds commonly involves complex legal and factual questions, which has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights are highly uncertain.
 Our competitors may also seek approval to market their own products similar to or otherwise competitive with our products.
-Alternatively, our competitors may seek to market generic versions of any approved products by submitting ANDAs to the FDA in which they claim that our patents, or both, including by filing lawsuits alleging patent infringement.
+Alternatively, our competitors may seek to market generic versions of any approved products by submitting ANDAs to the FDA in which they claim that our patents are invalid, unenforceable or not infringed.
+In these circumstances, we may need to defend or assert our patents, or both, including by filing lawsuits alleging patent infringement.
 In any of these types of proceedings, a court or other agency with jurisdiction may find our patents invalid or unenforceable, or that our competitors are competing in a non-infringing manner.
 Thus, even if we have valid and enforceable patents, these patents still may not provide protection against competing products or processes sufficient to achieve our business objectives.